• Skip to main content

 So if interior sensors aren’t all that they’re cracked up to be, what can be said about RV tank monitoring systems with exterior sensors?
 Well, they solve some problems, but certainly not all of them…

-It is nice to have a semi-reliable sensor on the outside of your rig, especially since it makes installation all that much easier.
+It is nice to have a semi-reliable sensor on the outside of your rig, especially since it makes installation that much easier.
 You simply wire your panel and monitoring system properly, and then stick or adhere the sensors to the outside of your tanks!
+While it does indeed sound easy, exterior sensors are prone to falling off, something that anyone could have guessed upon thinking about it.

+Many RVers who purchase exterior sensors mention needing additional adhesive, or even express disappointment when their sensors fall off on the road!
 This can be both dangerous and disheartening for many RVers, especially since these more modern sensors aren’t exactly cheap.
 It simply means more work for a product that is designed to make things easier on you.

 If you are exhausted just learning about these tank sensors and their manufacturing issues, you should look at getting a portable waste tank.
 This way, you can empty your tank whenever you need to and don’t have to worry about any false sensor readings getting you down!

-What Should I Look for in an RV Tank Monitoring System?
+What Should I Look For In An RV Tank Monitoring System?

 If you are new to RVing or perhaps installing a tank monitoring system for the first time, it can be difficult to know what to look for in tank sensors and monitors.
 Let’s go over a few important things to consider together.